matloff/omsi/README.md

 What does 'D' stand for in "UCD"?
 ```

-Two exam questions are defined, one requiring Python code and one
+In this example, two exam questions are defined, one requiring Python
-requiring an essay.
-When a student writes and saves the answers, they
+code and one requiring an essay.
+When a student writes and submits the
-will be saved in files **omsi_answer1.py** and **omsi_answer2.txt**.
+answers, they will be saved in files **omsi_answer1.py** and
+**omsi_answer2.txt** in <strong>InstructorDirectory</strong>, in that
+student's subdirectory.

 The suffix in that first file name arises from the specification **-ext
 .py** in the QUESTION line; otherwise the default suffix is **.txt**,